 A Marketing Guide to Podcast Advertising effectiveness

 Depending on how familiar you are with the platform, this may or may not be surprising.
 This form of digital broadcasting has always been effective and has been around for nearly two decades but has evolved tremendously since gaining popularity with mainstream audiences in the last 6 years.
 (Thanks, Serial!)
 As technology has grown smarter, faster and more connected, and the content produced has become more timely, interesting and varied, podcasting has become a credible and authentic method for broadcasting digital audio content.

 Edison Research reports that 67 million Americans above the age of 12 are listening to podcasts every month.
 These aren’t just passive listeners either.
 They are highly engaged consumers who connect deeply with the topics and hosts of these shows, share listener recommendations with their friends, and have proven to take action after hearing a sponsored message.
 In fact, 65% of listeners say that podcast ads increase purchase intent.
 “Super listeners,” as the Knight Foundation has named them, are the latest group of power users on tap to be audio advertising’s next big coup.

 As a marketer, what’s not to love about a highly engaged audience like this?
-With all this industry buzz about the medium, consider these four things before you rush to invest your dollars in podcast advertising
+With all this industry buzz about the medium, consider these best practices before you rush to invest your dollars in podcast advertising

 It’s not quite the wild west out there, but there still aren’t a lot of ad standardization practices and guidelines being implemented.
 A nimble approach to creative formats, messaging and measurement KPIs are all important things to keep in mind.
 As a young advertising channel, brands and media companies are still setting the rules as we go along.
-The IAB introduced its first Podcast Playbook outlining standards, guidelines, and best practices for advertising in audio – there’s sure to be more in the upcoming years.
+The IAB introduced its first Podcast Playbook outlining standards, guidelines, and best practices for advertising in audio for how to advertise in podcasts.
+There’s sure to be more info coming in relation to podcast advertising effectiveness as the medium increases to grow.

 The key differentiator with podcasts is the “listener first” attitude in content and ad creation.